Skip to main content

 note

-If you've already created a variation, the CTA changes to View in PBX.
+If you have already created a variation, the CTA changes to View in PBX.

 How experiments are created